 What's your core business?
 Do you need to protect the goods you sell as well as the services you offer?
-Are they your goods to protect, or are they another business’s responsibility?
+Are they your goods to protect, or are they another business’ responsibility?

 Let’s imagine you’re a hairdresser.
-Clearly, you want to cover your salon and the services you provide with your trade mark, so you choose the appropriate hairdressing items in Class 44.
+Clearly, you want to cover your salon and the services you provide with your trade mark, so you choose the appropriate hairdressing services in Class 44.

 But what about the products you sell in your salon?
 You derive income from selling these as well, so should you also select hair products under goods?

-But if, like many hairdressers, you only sell products produced by other companies, you don’t need to protect them with your trade mark.
-These products are not part of your brand.
+But if, like many hairdressers, you only sell products produced by other companies, you don’t need to protect them with your trade mark because these products aren't part of your brand.
 The company that produces that hair product will be protecting their brand themselves.
-You only need to choose the appropriate hairdressing services in Class 44.
+If selling hair products forms an important part of your business however, you may also wish to protect 'retail services' in class 35, in addition to protecting your core hairdressing services in Class 44.

 You might find that variations of a word will help you find the right class of goods and services.
 For example, if you're a builder, you could search ‘builder’, ‘building’ or simply ‘build’ to bring up more options of classes.

 Similarly, if you work with IT as your core business, you might try searching for ‘computers’, ‘computing’ or even ‘programming’ to narrow down to the right class.

 It’s important to select goods and services that aren't too specific, so that you have some room for future expansion.